Can You Find The Defibrillator At Work? Half Of People Say No

 More than 350,000 cardiac arrests take place in the U.S. in locations other than hospitals each year, according to the American Heart Association.
 In 2015, Kansas City, Kan., resident Nancy Holland became one of them.

-She went into cardiac arrest in the bathroom of a restaurant where she had been eating dinner with her husband.
+She went into cardiac arrest in the restroom of a restaurant where she had been eating dinner with her husband.
 The restaurant's manager performed CPR until paramedics arrived with an AED.

 Holland says she's lucky the restaurant's manager knew CPR, because it kept her "salvageable" until the paramedics showed up.
 When he started working as a restaurant manager, she says, his mom had told him he owed it to the customers to learn CPR — just in case.